openvalidation/openvalidation/README.md

 # Features

 The construction of an openVALIDATION ruleset is fairly simple.
-Each ruleset makes use of 3 basic elements: validation rules, variables and alternatively comments.
-This set of elements allows you to construct complex rulesets you can use to customise the validation of data as you like.
-To get a better feeling for how these elements interact we listed a few examples below.
+Each ruleset is made up of of 3 basic kinds of elements: *validation rules*, *variables* and alternatively *comments*.
+This set of elements allows you to construct complex rulesets which you can use to customise the validation of data as you like.
+To get a better feeling for how they interact, take a look at the examples below.

 ## Rules

-Rules are the heart of every ruleset and consist of two parts.
-An error message that is displayed if the data does not conform to the rule and a condition which contains the validation logic that will validate the data and thus triggers the error message in case the validation fails.
+Rules are the heart of every ruleset and consist of two parts:
+ - An error message that is displayed if the data does not conform to the rule
+ - and a condition containing the logic that will trigger the error message if the validation fails.

 There are two ways to define a rule.
 For the first, let\'s take a look at a simple example.

 The data to be validated is:
 ```json